juan-lien-do/juan-lien-do/README.md

 Deployed projects:

-- <b>"Qué curso?"</b> is a web app that helps students know which courses they can take based on the curses they took before at the Universidad Tecnológica Nacional.
+- <b>"Qué curso?"</b>

+It is a web app that helps students know which courses they can take based on the curses they took before at the Universidad Tecnológica Nacional.
-_Dozens_ of students along the university load this app every time they want to enroll in a new course. https://que-curso-juanliendo-brunovir.vercel.app/
+_Dozens_ of students along the university load this app every time they want to enroll in a new course.

+Es una app web que ayuda a los estudiantes Universidad Tecnológica Nacional a conocer qué materias pueden cursar en base al régimen de correlativas vigente.
+Docenas de estudiantes la usan cada vez que necesitan anotarse a nuevas materias.

+https://que-curso-juanliendo-brunovir.vercel.app/
 - <b>"Repartir"</b> is a web app where you can split the cost of a meeting with your friends and download a pdf document that states who shall pay and how much to each other. https://juan-lien-do.github.io/repartir/